huang-feiyu/xv6-lab/README.md

 Search in bucket to find whether cache hits
 1. Cache Hits => return the buf
-2. Cache Miss => find unused buf in it self
+2. Cache Miss => <s>find unused buf in itself</s>
-  1. Find one => return the buf
+  1. <s>Find one => return the buf</s>
   2. Steal unused buf from others => get one OR panic

 1 & 2.1 can be protected by **bucket** lock;
 2.2 involves other **bucket** => need a big lock.

+In the end, I choose to not find unused buf in bucket itself, so there is no dead lock anymore.
+Because they all gain lock orderly, maintain atomicity by holding bucket lock.

 ---